jamesward/jaxrsbars/README.md

                 mongoDB.authenticate(mongolabUri.getUsername(), mongolabUri.getPassword());
             }

             contentUrl = System.getenv("CONTENT_URL") != null ?
-System.getenv("CONTENT_URL") : "/content/";
+System.getenv("CONTENT_URL") : CONTENT_PATH;

             Thread.currentThread().join();
         }
     }

 Notice that the HTTP port, MongoDB connection URI, and the content URL have default values for local development but they can also be set via environment variables.
 This provides a simple way to configure the application for different environments.
-At the end of this article we will run this application on Heroku where those values will come from environment variables.
-There is also an environment variable that allows the static file cache to be turned on and off.
-This provides a simple way to shorten the change / test loop in development or gain better performance in production.
-File caching can be turned on by simply setting an environment variable named "PROD" which we will use when we deploy this app on Heroku.
+At the end of this article we will run this application on Heroku where those values will come from the environment.
+There is also an environment variable named `FILE_CACHE_ENABLED` that allows the static file cache to be turned on and off.
+Turning the file cache off provides a simple way to shorten the change / test loop in development while turning it ok provides better performance in production.

 Since this example uses MongoDB for data persistence, if you want to do local development on this project you will need to install the MongoDB server on your system.
 To start the `BarServer` locally you will first need to do a Maven build: